ShanbayFE/forsythia/README.md

 # Basic Usage

-The easiest way to use Forsythia is to load the build script and stylesheet:
+The easiest way to use Forsythia is to load the built stylesheet and scripts:

 ```html
 <link rel="stylesheet" href="forsythia.css" />